gangmuk/gangmuk.github.io/photos.md

     alt: Seattle,WA,me on the mirror with leica q
     src: /assets/img/photos_optimized/Seattle,WA,me on the mirror with leica q.JPG
   objects: person,car,fire hydrant
-  sentiment: Life is beautiful in all its forms 🌸
+  sentiment: Finding beauty in everyday moments ☀️
   title: Seattle,WA,me on the mirror with leica q
 - city: Renton
   country: WA